-The concentration provides students with a Christ-centered understanding of public relation practices in order to ethically employ various communication theories, techniques and strategies.
+This concentration provides students with a Christ-centered understanding of public relations practices in order to ethically employ various communication theories, techniques and strategies.
 Students learn to effectively build mutually beneficial relationships with diverse publics.
-The courses emphasize a rhetorical perspective in writing, public speaking, and the use of technology in mass media.
-The program prepares students to critically think and responsibly apply theoretical approaches to real world opportunities and challenges in for-profit and non-profit organizations.
+The public relations courses emphasize a rhetorical perspective in writing, public speaking and the use of technology in mass media.
+The program prepares students to critically think and responsibly apply theoretical approaches to real-world opportunities and challenges in public relations careers in for-profit and nonprofit organizations.

 |ENG 241||Contemporary Newswriting|

 |COM 206||Bateman Competition|

 U.S. News & World Report recognizes Geneva College as a Top 10 Best Value School out of all North Region colleges, accounting for our academic quality and the net cost of attendance for those receiving the average level of need-based financial aid.

 For the second year in a row, Geneva’s ABET-accredited engineering program placed in U.S. News & World Report’s Top 100 Best Undergraduate Engineering Programs in the nation.

 Geneva was named a Christian College of Distinction, affirming the school’s dedication to high quality academics founded on the inerrant truth of God’s word.

 Value College rankings are based on combination of affordability, reputation and return on investment.
 Geneva's MSLS program ranked #26.

 Designated as a Pennsylvania College of Distinction, Geneva is recognized as one of the best places in the state for students to learn, to grow, and to succeed.

 As a College of Distinction, Geneva is nationally recognized for providing outstanding preparation that is highly valued by graduate schools and employers.